 - 1. Clean up all sawdust and offcuts.
 Offcuts should be placed in the bin provided and when that is close to being full, can be emptied into the trailer.
-Sawdust should be swept up and the area vacuumed with the large vacuum on wheels. - 2.
+Sawdust should be swept up and the area vacuumed. - 2.
 De-tension the blade and replace the notice to indicate that you have done so.